Data-driven Cloud Clustering via a Rotationally Invariant Autoencoder: The RICC Autoencoder Method

 \subsection{Clustering Method}

-The final step in our method development is to cluster the latent representations produced by the encoder for a set of cloud images.
-We apply hierarchical agglomerative clustering (HAC)~\cite{Johnson1967HAC} to merge pairs of clusters from bottom to top, minimizing at each step the linkage distance among merging clusters.
+\Erase{The final step in our method development is to cluster the latent representations produced by the autoencoder for a set of cloud images.} The final step in our method development is to cluster the latent representations produced by the trained autoencoder for a set of cloud images, in order to identify semantically meaningful cloud clusters. \Addafter{While other clustering algorithms, for instance, non-negative matrix factorization (NMF)~\cite{lee1999learning}, can approximate input data into a low-dimensional matrix} (i.e., \Addafter{produce dimensionally reduced representation similar to autoencoder) and can be used for clustering, applications of NMF~\cite{wang2018detecting, wang2020robust} have not addressed the issue of rotation-invariance within their training process.
+Therefore, we address rotation-invariant and dimensionality reduction separately for the autoencoder, and group similar latent representations based on their distances for clustering in our proposed approach.} We apply hierarchical agglomerative clustering (HAC)~\cite{Johnson1967HAC} to merge pairs of clusters from bottom to top, minimizing at each step the linkage distance among merging clusters.
 We use Ward's method~\cite{Ward1963HierarchicalGT}, which minimizes the variance of merging clusters, as the linkage metric.
 Suppose that we have two clusters $C_A$ and $C_B$ containing data points $X = \{x_{i_1}, \cdots, x_{i_N}\}$ for cluster $i \in \{A,B\}$.
 HAC with Ward's method computes the linkage distance as:

 where $E(C_i) =\sum_{x \in C_i} (d(x, c_i))$ for the centroid $c_i = \sum_{X \in C_i} \frac{x}{|C_i|}$, denotes the sum of the weighted square distances between all data points in the cluster and the centroid $c_i$.